How to Say "The wizard eats bread, and then looks at the stars" in Korean | Korean Expression

 Quick Answer: "The wizard eats bread, and then looks at the stars" in Korean is "마법사가 먼저 빵을 먹고, 그다음에 별을 봐요." (mabeopsaga meonjeo ppangeul meokgo, geudaeume byeoleul bwayo.).
 Level: A1.

-Want to express "The wizard eats bread, and then looks at the stars" in Korean?
-Say "마법사가 먼저 빵을 먹고, 그다음에 별을 봐요.".
-This beginner-friendly sentence uses polite Korean speech.
-Read on for a full breakdown.
+Struggling with how to say "The wizard eats bread, and then looks at the stars" in Korean?
+Here is the natural way: "마법사가 먼저 빵을 먹고, 그다음에 별을 봐요.".
+Let's break it down word by word to build your confidence.

 What does "The wizard eats bread, and then looks at the stars" mean in Korean?

-The Korean sentence "마법사가 먼저 빵을 먹고, 그다음에 별을 봐요." translates to "The wizard eats bread, and then looks at the stars." in English. "마법사가 먼저 빵을 먹고, 그다음에 별을 봐요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "마법사가 먼저 빵을 먹고, 그다음에 별을 봐요." translates to "The wizard eats bread, and then looks at the stars." in English. "마법사가 먼저 빵을 먹고, 그다음에 별을 봐요." might look complex at first, but it follows a predictable pattern.
+It says "the wizard eats bread, and then looks at the stars" by placing the key action at the very end — a hallmark of Korean grammar.

 Pronunciation guide: mabeopsaga meonjeo ppangeul meokgo, geudaeume byeoleul bwayo.